TABmk/queue-antispam-for-bots/README.md

 # queue-antispam-for-bots
 Simple tools for queue and spam check without dependencies

+There was a better version, but i've lost it on my hard drive, so

+TODO:
+- [ ] full refactoring

 # Previews:

 ### bulk send with { timeout : 400, msgCount : 2 }